Dakota State University students walking around campus

 1. International Travel/Collaboration

-2. The International Programs Office screens international traveler destinations when warranted in circumstances like, but not limited to, conference sponsorship, collaborating partners, and the country of travel.
-If warranted, the International Programs Office could recommend the use of a device that contains no DSU-related information or data during the time of travel.
+2. The Export Controls Officer screens international traveler destinations when warranted in circumstances like, but not limited to, conference sponsorship, collaborating partners, and the country of travel.
+If warranted by the information gathered through the International Travel Technology Request, ITS will recommend the use of a device that contains no DSU-related information or data during the time of travel.
 Said device shall be in a faculty default state, or have its hard drive rewritten with the DSU base image.

 1. HR shall screen all new hires to determine any issues with federal agencies.
 If compliance issues exist, HR shall determine the validity of those issues.